Paul West BSc (Hons) Psych. Counselling & Supervision. CBT & MBCT. Reg MBACP.

-As a CPCAB trainee supervisor, my supervisory model is based on Hawkins and Shohet’s "7 eyed model" working with, holding and considering the 7 focus/aspects of therapeutic work: the client; the interventions; the client and therapist relationship; the therapist’s process; the therapist-supervisor relationship; the supervisor’s process; the wider context (both organisational and societal) within which the counselling is taking place.
+As a CPCAB L6 supervisor, my model is based on Hawkins and Shohet’s "7 eyed model" working with, holding and considering the 7 focus/aspects of therapeutic work: the client; the interventions; the client and therapist relationship; the therapist’s process; the therapist-supervisor relationship; the supervisor’s process; the wider context (both organisational and societal) within which the counselling is taking place.

 Additionally, I also use aspects of Page and Wosket’s, 1994 "Cyclical model" which incorporates: